mashijie1028/ProtoGCD/README.md

 ## :gift: ​Acknowledgements

-In building the AGCD codebase, we reference [SimGCD](https://github.com/CVMI-Lab/SimGCD).
+In building the ProtoGCD codebase, we reference [SimGCD](https://github.com/CVMI-Lab/SimGCD).